-This Excel Tutorial demonstrates how to use the Excel MID Function in Excel to extract text from a cell, with formula examples.
+This tutorial demonstrates how to use the Excel MID Function in Excel to extract text from a cell.

 The MID Function Returns text from the middle of a cell, defined by a start number and the number of characters.

 To use the MID Excel Worksheet Function, select a cell and type: